wowok-ai/mcpServers/personal/README.md

 # WoWok Personal MCP Server
-Describes operations to create or modify on-chain personal information(including name, avatar, website, social media accounts, etc.) , and on-chain address favorites (such as naming, tagging, and favoriting addresses to facilitate easier management of these addresses and objects), where the 'account' field is used to sign transactions and the 'data' field defines object details.
+Operations to create or modify on-chain personal information(including name, avatar, website, social media accounts, etc.) , and on-chain address favorites (such as naming, tagging, and favoriting addresses to facilitate easier management of these addresses and objects), where the 'account' field is used to sign transactions and the 'data' field defines object details.

 ## What is WoWok？
 Create, collaborate, and transact on your own terms with the AI-driven web3 collaboration protocol.